andreichenchik/AndreiChenchik/cv/cv.md

 <img align="left" width=80 src="./images/andrei.jpg" style="margin: 0 10px" >
 Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.

-#### **Past experience:**
+##### **Past experience:**
-* Co-Founder and Backend developer at enableOps: `Jan 2021 - Present` <br> Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* Co-Founder and Backend developer at enableOps, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* **Product Manager at TruBe**, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* Product Manager at TruBe, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Product Manager at ABBYY: Jan 2021 - Present <br> Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* Product Manager at ABBYY, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Product Manager at Oktos.io: Jan 2021 - Present <br> Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* Product Manager at Oktos.io, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* Lead Frontend Developer at Acronis: Jan 2021 - Present <br> Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* Lead Frontend Developer at Acronis, `Jan 2021 - Present`: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.

 ---